nuxeo/marketplace-elasticsearch/README.md

 ## About

-This project allows to build the marketplace package for `nuxeo-elasticsearch` addon.
+This project allows to build the Marketplace package for the `nuxeo-elasticsearch` addon.

-The goal of this package is to provide an easy way to test `elasticsearch` with Nuxeo: elasticsearch.indexNumberOfShards
+The goal of this package is to provide an easy way to test `Elasticsearch` with Nuxeo: elasticsearch.indexNumberOfShards
  - simple installation
  - default configuration for embedded Elasticsearch
- - default configuration to replace default PageProviders by `elasticsearch` based ones
+ - default configuration to replace default PageProviders by `Elasticsearch` based ones

 ## Building

-To build and run the tests, simply start the maven build:
+To build and run the tests, simply start the Maven build:

     mvn clean install